mike-modoru/twitter-large-images/README.md

 ## twitter-large-images
-Chrome extension to show large versions of images on Twitter timelines.
+Chrome extension to use large versions of images in Twitter timelines.

 #### Twitter Timeline Images
 Twitter stores images in two sizes:
 - Normal size: up to 600x1200 in size
 - Large size: up to 1024x2048 in size

-If someone uploads a larger image it is shrunk to fit.
-And when you view or save an image, Twitter often uses the smaller size.
-So for people who want to see the higher quality images this Chrome extension redirects all image requests to the large version.
+If someone uploads a larger image it is shrunk to fit these sizes.
+When you view or save an image, Twitter will often use the smaller size.
+So for people who want to download or view the larger images this Chrome extension uses the large version always.

 #### Usage
 The extension runs automatically.
 You can toggle it on and off by clicking its icon at the